zengchai/Dapps/README.md

+### Reminder

-### Install the MetaMask extension for your browser if you haven't already.
+Install the MetaMask extension for your browser if you haven't already.
 Once installed, add the custom network with the following details:

 Network Name: Hardhat (or any name you prefer)

 New RPC URL: http://localhost:8545

 Chain ID: 31337

 Currency Symbol: ETH

 You're now ready to use your application.
 Happy coding!